KwtsPls/general-graphdb-docker/README.md

       sudo docker run --name graphdb-container -p 7200:7200 graphdb

-After a short delay vqa_server will be online on http://localhost:7200
+A GraphDB instance will be online on http://localhost:7200